python-tap/tappy/docs/contributing.rst

 ----------

 1. Code uses Black style.
 Please run it through ``black tap`` to autoformat.
-2. Make sure your change works against master!
-(Bonus points for unit tests.)
+2. Make sure your change works against master with unit tests.
 3. Document your change in the ``docs/releases.rst`` file.
 4. For first time contributors, please add your name to ``AUTHORS`` so you get attribution for you effort.